nggit/tremolo-docs/handlers.md

 But keep in mind, reading the request body in the sync handler will be limited to 5 concurrent connections only.
 Because 1 thread can only hold one request - response cycle at a time.

 This is not necessarily a bad thing, [thread size limits]((/tremolo-docs/configuration.html#thread_pool_size)) can also naturally *backpressure* memory usage.

+{: .warning }
+A caveat about sync handlers: [Handler cancellation](#handler-cancellation) like the previous topic will not work as expected.
+Even if the client is disconnected, tasks on the thread cannot be stopped as **there is no way to kill the thread from the outside**.
+You may encounter deadlocks **if you do not make sure your code terminates**.
+Although this case does not degrade the async part of the server.